Installation

 --magiskboot

 option can specify the path of magiskboot.
-If it is not specified, ksud will look for it in the environment variables; if you don’t know how to get magiskboot, you can refer to this. - The
+If it is not specified, ksud will look for it in the environment variables.
+If you do not know how to get magiskboot, you can refer to this. - The

 --kmi